JerricaRaemer/databyjerrica.com/benefits.md

 permalink: /benefits/
 ---

-# Expert in Benefits Compliance & Strategy
+# Pretax Benefits Expert

-Turning benefits data into insights that empower employers and drive smarter business decisions.
+From raw benefits data to insights that empower employers and drive smarter business decisions.

 ## The heart behind my work